 - Disability or disfigurement

-Don’t worry, even if you don’t see some of the damages your child suffered listed above.
-Our experienced bus accident lawyers will calculate all of your damages accurately and factor them into your settlement.
+Don’t worry if you don’t see some of the damages your child suffered listed above.
+Our experienced bus accident lawyers will calculate your damages accurately and factor them into your settlement.
 We won’t let the school or the insurance company get away with paying only a fraction of the financial compensation you’re entitled to.

 Hire a Lawyer As Soon As Possible

-Bus accidents, especially ones that involve injured children, are extremely complicated to navigate legally.
-There are so many laws and regulations that exist that can make it extremely difficult for the average person to file a claim on their own.
-In addition, if you have no experience with bus accident law or laws surrounding sovereign immunity, it won’t be easy to win a settlement.
+Bus accidents, especially those involving injured children, are extremely complicated to navigate legally.
+Some so many laws and regulations exist that can make it extremely difficult for the average person to file a claim on their own.
+In addition, if you have no experience with bus accident law or laws surrounding sovereign immunity, winning a settlement won’t be easy.

-Hiring a lawyer is the best decision you can make to ensure that you get the maximum amount of compensation possible.
-Unfortunately, insurance companies and the school system have no incentive to pay you the proper amount of compensation you and your child deserve.
+Hiring a personal injury lawyer is the best decision you can make to ensure that you get the maximum amount of compensation possible.
+Unfortunately, insurance companies and the school system have no incentive to pay you the proper compensation you and your child deserve.
 More often than not, you’ll need to fight for a fair settlement.

 Talk to a School Bus Accident Lawyer in Georgia for Free Today

 If your child got injured in a school bus accident in Georgia, John Foy & Associates can help.
 Our lawyers have been helping injury victims for over 20 years, and school bus accidents are one of our focuses.
-We understand the complicated legal side of things and can help you navigate what to do next.
+We understand the complicated legal side of things and can help you prove the liable parties’ negligence.

 We’ll thoroughly investigate the case and consider your best options.
 Chances are, a solution can be reached without having to sue.
-However, if you do end up going to court, we are here to support you every step of the way.
+However, if you do go to court, we are here to support you every step of the way.
 For your free consultation, call us or contact us online to get started.

 404-400-4000 or complete a Free Case Evaluation form